-IMM 1214 - Introduction to Industrial Maintenance.
+IMM 121(3-4) - Introduction to Industrial Maintenance.

 This course includes basic tools of the trade, fasteners and anchors, oxyfuel cutting, gaskets and packing, craft-related mathematics, construction drawings, pumps and drivers, introduction to valves and test equipment, material handling, mobile and support equipment, and lubrication.
-Two lectures.
-Four hours laboratory.
-Four hours credit
+Two hours lecture.
+Two to four hours laboratory.
+Three to four hours credit.